 Questions about these processes may be directed to your chairperson or the Records Office at (386) 506-3463.

-Each semester, the Records Office will provide a memo including instructions and deadlines for attendance verification to the Vice President of Academic Affairs/College Provost who will then forward it to all faculty via email.
-Faculty are required to monitor attendance during the specified time period and update the attendance information via GRADESFIRST, Student Feedback Request email sent out by the Records Office.
+Each semester, the Records Office provides a memo including instructions and deadlines for attendance verification to the Vice President of Academic Affairs/College Provost who then forwards it to all faculty via email.
+Faculty are required to monitor attendance during the specified time periods and update the attendance information via the Faculty Center on the MyDaytonaState portal, My Academics, Faculty Center, Attendance College Credit.

-Thereafter, taking attendance is the instructor's option for our Undergraduate programs.
+Roster 1 and Roster 2 attendance verification is required.
+Attendance throughout the rest of the term is the instructor's option for undergraduate programs.
 However, for Adult Education and clock hour programs, faculty are required to verify daily attendance.
-This verification may be accomplished via the college portal, MY Academics, Faculty Center, GRADES FIRST login.
+This verification may be accomplished via the Faculty Center on the MyDaytonaState portal, My Academics, Faculty Center, Daily Attendance.

 (a) Verifying Attendance – All Faculty